wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 -----

 Concurrency control is the activity of coordinating the actions of processes that operate in parallel, access shared data, and therefore potentially interfere with each other.
+Recovery is the activity of ensuring that software and hardware failures do not corrupt persistent data.